asadse7en/iasad.me/Readme.md

 I've made the following modifications to the theme.
 If you like any modification and wish to implement it, simply copy the respective file to your `assets/css/extended` folder.

 * Updated colors in `assets/css/extended/theme-vars.css`
-* Added Terminal like prompt `assets/css/extended/prompt.css`
+* Added Terminal like prompt in header `assets/css/extended/prompt.css`
 * Updated search page style `assets/css/extended/search.css`
 * Updated tags and categories page style to a tags cloud
     *  `assets/css/extended/tagscloud.css`